 Seiichi is a shy high schooler who has an overprotective mother.
 While on a family trip up on the mountains, his cousin jokingly pushes him at the edge, which his mother doesn't find funny.

 Later, Seiichi witnesses his mother push his cousin off the mountain, which lands him in a comatose state.
 As the sole witness of the incident, he's forced to reconcile his perception of his mother with the darker one he's seen when she becomes too protective.

 The Drifting Classroom is so influential, it can truly claim that all contemporary horror manga is—in one way or another—inspired by its iconic post-apocalyptic story.

 Set within a high school, The Drifting Classroom follows a series of events that transpire after a supernatural earthquake ends up teleporting the school into a dystopian future—one filled with giant creatures, dangerous new diseases, and madness.

-Considering it was first released back in 1972, The Drifting Classroom is easily one of the most influential horror manga of all time.
+Considering it was first serialized back in 1972 to 1974, The Drifting Classroom is easily one of the most influential horror manga of all time.

 But, again, I must repeat: Doubt is fun!
 It centers on a mobile game similar to Werewolf or Mafia where players need to suss out the wolf among them.
 But the game turns real when one of them actually dies.